thomscoder/orchestra/README.md

 # How to run it?

-The app works over a small local sever written in Go.
+The app works over a small local web sever written in Go and a UI made with React.
 The client is hosted on Vercel while the peer server is hosted on Heroku (simply add your own server via either heroku buttons, peerjs docs or leaving it blank for peerjs to use its own default servers -> One of peerjs default servers is already set up in the .env-sample file).

 <h1>How to share your screen</h1>